justinasr/CERNReports/Week05.md

 # Week 5 (07-31 - 08-06)

-*   Fix mistakes on aggregation script.
+*   Fix mistakes in aggregation script according to supervisor's notes.
 *   Make a pull request for aggregation script.
+It was merged to [main repository](https://github.com/vkuznet/CMSSpark).
 *   Add timestamp attribute to aggregation script.